layerai-archive/sdk/CONTRIBUTING.md

 #### Installation

-You can install `layer/sdk` from the root of this repository with:
+You can install `layerai/sdk` from the root of this repository with:

 ```shell
 make install
 ```

-Once this step completes successfully, you will be able to run layer locally by opening a python prompt from the poetry virtual environment:
+Once this step completes successfully, you will be able to run Layer locally by opening a Python prompt from the Poetry virtual environment:

 ```shell
 poetry shell
 python
 ```

-And importing layer from a python shell within this virtual environment:
+And importing Layer from a Python shell within this virtual environment:

 ```python
 import layer